kpatel427/Gviz_bioconductor/README.md

 # Gviz (bioconductor package)

-Visualizing assembled transcripts and reference annotation transcripts generated from StringTie using Gviz.
+Visualizing features of assembled transcripts and reference annotation transcripts generated from StringTie using Gviz.